Top Accelerated Social Work Degree Programs for 2025

 1. Columbia University

-- Timeframe: Advanced Standing students receive up to 27 transfer credits, allowing them to matriculate as second-year students and earn their degrees in one year
+Columbia University's MSSW Advanced Standing Program is CSWEaccredited and provides students with the option to transfer up to 27 credits, allowing them to enroll as second-year students and earn their degrees in one year.

 2. University of Southern California